gjwdyk/CloudFormation-Big-IP-LAMPv7/README.md

    - [ ] Create AS3 LTM Simple (No OutBound)
    - [ ] Update existing AS3 with Pools from Windows Server
    - [ ] Update Previous CF templates to use No OutBound versions of AS3 (and Update the corresponding Documentations)
+   - [ ] Tidy-Up Time Zones of LAMP and Windows
+   - [ ] Tidy-Up Floating IP on Internal VLAN and Default Gateway of LAMP and Windows (Test with OutBound AS3, browsing) ===> I don't think the concept of Floating IP works within AWS Environment.
+Perhaps this is something futile? (if 2 interfaces assigned same IP Address, will they be conflict?), if not assigned, will they run?
 - [ ] Improve Lidsa when not using (not to Err), and default value to e.g. "none" (like AS3 field)
 - [ ] Update GitHub Documentation for Lidsa
 - [ ] AVR